adowdy/go-weather/README.md

 Took an existing Go template for grabbing weather and fixed it up.
 Just an attempt to sharpen up on my rusty Golang.

+Also fooling around with crosscompiling and deploying to a raspberry pi, with scripts for that process.

-Note - to anyone trying to run this, get your OpenWeatherMap API key from the site and paste the key into the .apiConfig-EXAMPLE template and rename that .apiConfig
+Note - to anyone trying to run this, get your OpenWeatherMap API key from the site and paste the key into the apiConfig-EXAMPLE template and rename that apiConfig

 ### Original wiki below